 Keep in mind: When we use “some” before a noncount noun, it often is referring to nouns that don’t have specific boundaries.
 (Example: I drank some orange juice.)
 Also, the word “people” often confuses ESL learners.
 Typically, “people” is plural and does not have s singular form.
 (Example: North American people value education.)
 However, sometimes the word “people” can mean a specific group of human beings, meaning it can have both a plural and singular form.

-The Chinese are a people of Asia.
+The Chinese are a people

-Various peoples have settled in Vancouver.
+have settled in Vancouver.

 Remember: Knowing the proper usage of noncount nouns is not only valuable on the writing section, but also the speaking section, too.
 Keep a list handy of the most common noncount nouns by category so you won’t forget them.